Actress Brigitte Nielsen pregnant at 54

 She also took part in the German version of Strictly Come Dancing in 2010 and won the German version of I'm a Celebrity Get Me Out of Here in 2012.

-Nielsen joins a number of women having babies over 40, including Janet Jackson and Rachel Weisz.
+Nielsen joins a number of high-profile women having babies later, including Janet Jackson and Rachel Weisz.

 Weisz announced in April that she was expecting a baby with husband Daniel Craig at the age of 48.